 Foreign students and Italian students living abroad can also apply for scholarships funded by the Ministero degli Affari Esteri (MAE, the Italian Foreign Office).

-Studying is fundamental, but at university you also have to socialise with other members of the student community.
-At unibz we have five student associations: SCUB, Pro - Students for Business, k!kero, the AlumniClub and, on the Brixen-Bressanone campus, Talìa UniLife.
+Studying is fundamental, but you also have to socialise with other members of the student community.
+At unibz we have six student associations: SCUB, Pro - Students for Business, k!kero, Exchange Student unibz, the AlumniClub and, at the Brixen-Bressanone campus, Talìa UniLife.
 The most popular event of the year is the SnowDays, organised by SCUB, which normally attracts more than 600 students, many of whom are registered at partner universities and arrive to South Tyrol for the first time just to attend the event.

 Upon request of disabled students, the university can arrange for admission procedures to be customised to meet the needs of each student also by making available any specific technological devices and learning equipment required.

 Our Advisory Service is the main point of contact for students to find out information.
-Students can also request an individual guidance appointment about our degree courses and life as a student at unibz.
+Students can also request an individual guidance appointment about our study programmes and life as a student at unibz.

-During the entire academic year, our guidance service office offers students in the last year of secondary education and their teachers the opportunity to get to know our university directly through guidance and information events.
+During the entire academic year, our Advisory Service offers students in the last year of secondary education and their teachers the opportunity to get to know our university directly through guidance and information events.